Andrew Brown Jr. Shot 5 Times, Including ‘Kill Shot’ to Back of Head: Independent Autopsy

 Brown’s neighbor, Demetria Williams, previously told the Associated Press that she heard gunshots, and ran outside to see a deputy firing multiple times.
 She said the car Brown was driving then skidded into a tree.
 “When [deputies] opened the [car] door, he was already dead.
 He was slumped over,” she said.

 Authorities later removed a car from the scene with a broken rear windshield and multiple bullet holes, the AP reported.
-Seven officers involved have been put on administrative leave, Pasquotank County Sheriff Tommy Wooten said last week
+Seven officers involved have been put on administrative leave, Wooten said last week.